Lincoln Memorial University Partnership

 The length of your individual research program will be mutually agreed upon between you and your research mentor and it will be custom tailored to fit your schedule and research area.

-Yes, you need to be a veterinary student at Lincoln Memorial University.
+Yes, you must be a veterinary student or CVM master's student at Lincoln Memorial University.